Paul Tagliabue: National Football League

 After serving as a lawyer for the NFL, Tagliabue was selected by NFL owners to succeed Pete Rozelle as Commissioner of the NFL in 1989.

 Expansion of the league

 During his tenure as commissioner, the NFL expanded from 28 teams to 32.
 New franchises were announced in 1993 to begin play in 1995 in Charlotte and Jacksonville.
-Subsequent moves by other teams resulted in a 31st team being added in Cleveland in 1999; this team, though technically an expansion team, inherited the name, colors and history (including all team and individual records) from the Cleveland Browns, who had relocated to Baltimore in 1996 and been renamed the Baltimore Ravens.
+However, in 1996, then-Cleveland Browns owner Art Modell worked out a deal where he could use that team's current set of players to establish NFL's 31st franchise, the Baltimore Ravens.
+As a result, the Browns franchise was forced to suspend operations for three seasons before their roster was restocked via an expansion draft in 1999.
 The 32nd franchise was the Houston Texans, added in 2002.

 NFL in Europe

 The NFL continued to play pre-season games in Europe with the American Bowl series.
 Paul Tagliabue started a spring developmental league, the World League of American Football (WLAF), with seven teams in North America, plus three in Europe.
 The European teams dominated in 1991, the first season.
 After the second season, 1992, in which U.S.-based teams played in the World Bowl, the World League was shut down as it was unsuccessful in the United States.
 In 1995, the spring league returned as the NFL Europe with six teams in Europe.
 When Tagliabue retired, five teams were based in Germany.
 Tagliabue's successor Roger Goodell shut down the NFL Europe after the 2007 season. but replaced it with the NFL International Series in October 2007 with regular season games in London.
 On November 13, 2022, the NFL played its first-ever regular-season game in mainland Europe, in Munich, Germany.